calebwoods/calebwoods.github.io/_drafts/owasp-password-hashing-ruby.md

 ### Conclusion

 Security standards are an important to keep up on.
-Thankfully the most common tools in the Rails ecosystem `has_secure_password` and [Devise](https://github.com/plataformatec/devise) uses these recommended techniques.
-However, it is still good to the principles when evaluation authentication systems or building password hashing in anther language.
+Thankfully the most common tools in the Rails ecosystem [has_secure_password](https://github.com/rails/rails/blob/master/activemodel/lib/active_model/secure_password.rb) and [Devise](https://github.com/plataformatec/devise) use these recommended techniques.
+However, it is still good to know the principles when evaluation authentication systems or building password hashing in anther language.